vegaprotocol/specs/glossaries/distributed-ledger-glossary.md

 ...

 ## Nothing At Stake
 A theoretical problem in [Proof of Stake](#proof-of-stake) blockchains: validators can effectively break safety by voting for multiple conflicting blocks at a given block height without incurring cost for doing so.
-TODO: check with George: *PBFT style blockchains don't suffer from this problem because their finality properties are stronger*.

 ## Oracles
 An oracle is a system that allows external data to be represented on a blockchain.
 If a market on Vega were to be based on the amount of rainfall in Gibraltar on a specific day, the Oracle would be the system through which the volume of rain that fell on that day was logged to Vega in a way that could be used to settle the market.
 This would require a trusted source of rainfall data in Gibraltar to publish the data.